jovanayc/Dev-Diff-FSE-Interview-JS-Broken/README.md

 # Super hero task management
 Find the bugs to get the superhero their task!
 There are 2 bugs in this code, one on the Login page and one on the task management page.
+Start by trying to log into the web app.
+See the bug descriptions at the bottom of this Readme.

 ## Project Structure